Why should we eat fermented foods?

 Are all probiotics the same?

-All probiotics are the same if we follow the definition laid out by an international panel of experts at the Gut Microbiota for Health World Summit in 2001 and 2014.
+If we follow the definition laid out by an international panel of experts at the Gut Microbiota for Health World Summit in 2001 and 2014, all probiotics are the same.

-fermented, Are fermented foods key to our health?Scientists all agreed a probiotic is a live bacterium that confers health benefits when consumed in the right amount (the “right amount” is still being debated).
-A probiotic is only a probiotic if it can confer some type of health benefit to humans when consumed.
+A probiotic is a live bacterium that provides health benefits when consumed correctly (though the “right amount” is still under debate).
+A bacterium is only considered a probiotic if it can offer a health benefit to humans when ingested.

-Robert Hutkins is a professor of Food Science at the University of Nebraska-Lincoln.
-He has spent his career studying bacteria in fermented foods and what does and does not impact their ability to survive in our gastrointestinal tract.
-Hutkins wants people to take the definition of probiotics seriously – especially when it comes to fermented food.
-Not every fermented food contains probiotics.
+Robert Hutkins, a professor of Food Science at the University of Nebraska-Lincoln, has dedicated his career to studying bacteria in fermented foods and their ability to survive in our gastrointestinal tract.

-Hutkins says foods like yogurt, most cheeses, kimchi, and non-heated sauerkraut contain probiotics that can positively impact your health.
+According to Hutkins, foods such as yogurt, most cheeses, kimchi, and non-heated sauerkraut contain probiotics that can positively impact your health.

 How much fermented food is enough?

-The experts behind Harvard Health say there is no guidance or data on how many probiotics to consume in a day, and therefore no scientific advice on how much fermented food we should eat.
-Some experts argue that fermented foods shouldn’t be singled out but rather included in an overall healthy diet.
+The experts behind Harvard Health say there is no guidance or data on how many probiotics to consume in a day, but some experts argue that fermented foods shouldn’t be singled out but included in an overall healthy diet.

 Lori Zanini, a spokeswoman for the American Academy of Nutrition and Dietetics, says about two to three servings a day of fermented foods should suffice.
 But, like anything, too much of a good thing isn’t always so good.
 Experts warn too many fermented foods in your diet could cause gas, bloating, and other gastrointestinal issues.